Lucg/push-plugin-unity/README.md

         IPPushSilentNotification
     </td>
         <td>
-        An silent notification was used.
+        A silent notification was used.
+This is not really an error, so you may usually disregard it's appearance.
         </td>
     <td>
         7